-The council shall reorganize at its next meeting following each municipal election and shall choose one of their number to serve as president of the council to be known as mayor.
-At this time the council shall also choose one of their number to serve as vice-president, and he/she shall act as mayor pro tempore in case of the absence, sickness or other disability of the mayor.
-The mayor and mayor pro tempore shall serve a two year term, but either may be removed at any time by a majority vote of the council.
-If the council removes the mayor prior to the expiration of his/her term pursuant to this provision, the council shall choose one of their number to serve as mayor until the next organizational meeting.
-(3-4-2003)
+The council shall reorganize at its next the meeting following each municipal election wherein the newly-elected members are installed and shall choose one of their its number to serve as president of the council to be known as mayor.
+At this time, the council shall also choose one of their its number to serve as vice-president, and he/she shall act as mayor pro tempore in case of the absence, sickness or other disability of the mayor.
+The mayor and mayor pro tempore shall serve a two year term, but either may be removed at any time by a majority four fifths (4/5) vote of the council.
+If the council removes the mayor prior to the expiration of his/her term pursuant to this provision, the council shall choose one of their its number to serve as mayor until the next organizational meeting.